AAP says another MLA received death threat, demands swift action by Delhi Police | Politics

 ''After our MLA Sanjeev Jha received a threat call on June 20, we lodged an FIR on June 21 and the case was handed over to the Delhi Police's Special Cell.
 Despite this, Jha has received as many as 24 extortion calls so far.
 Now, MLA Ajay Dutt has received extortion calls and death threats.
 Look at the audacity of the mafia,'' Singh said.

 ''This is the situation in Delhi.
-Law and order have completely collapsed in the national capital,'' he charged.
+Law and order has completely collapsed in the national capital,'' he charged.

-The caller, who identified himself as Vicky Cobra, an associate of gangster Neeraj Bawana, also threatened to kill Jha and all his family members in case he refuses to pay them protection money.
+The caller, who identified himself as Vicky Cobra, an associate of gangster Neeraj Bawana, also threatened to kill Jha and all his family members in case he refuses to pay the protection money.

 Bawana is currently cooling his heels in Delhi's Tihar jail.